Services

 Four disciplines, engaged separately or in combination.

-Each engagement begins from the constraints — the data, its required location, the users, the governance under which the resulting system will operate — and those constraints, rather than a preferred architecture or vendor, shape the work that follows.
+Each engagement begins from the constraints (the data, its required location, the users, and the governance under which the resulting system will operate), and those constraints, rather than a preferred architecture or vendor, shape the work that follows.
 The four disciplines below describe the shapes that engagement most commonly takes.

 AI product engineering

-Full-stack delivery of language-model platforms, agent frameworks, and bespoke artificial-intelligence interfaces — deployed inside the client's tenant, with a data architecture designed to keep it there.
+Full-stack delivery of language-model platforms, agent frameworks, and bespoke artificial-intelligence interfaces, all deployed inside the client's tenant, with a data architecture designed to keep it there.

 - Language-model applications across OpenAI, Anthropic, Azure OpenAI, and self-hosted models, including extensions of open-source platforms such as LibreChat.